liquidcronos/praeflexbot_website/_docs/software_arch.md

 There are many popular message-passing solutions, however, for robotic applications the most common solution is ROS which is quickly be- coming an industry standard.

+## ROS

+ROS abstracts the communication between independent processes, called nodes, by employing its own message passing interface.
+Like many other message-passing interfaces it can communicate not only between processes on the same machine but also between computers.
+This means that students and researchers can use wifi to remotely view sensor data and log it for later debugging.
+More information about ROS can be found [here](http://wiki.ros.org/).